plzin/plzin.github.io/posts/non-standard-analysis.md

 title: '$0.\overline{9} \stackrel?= 1$'
 plain_title: '0.999... = 1'
 date: '2022-04-05'
+summary: 'Introduction to non-standard analysis in the context of understanding 0.999... = 1'
 ---

 Do you think $0.999\ldots = 1$?
 How sure are you?
 Could you prove it?
 How would you explain it to someone just learning about real numbers?